Session 1 – Setting the Scene

 The Expert panel & Plenary

-Panellists will be selected from the speakers and include industry representatives –
+Panellists were selected from the speakers and included industry representatives –

 - Tim Berryman – Cumberland Plain Seeds

 - Peter Cuneo – Royal Botanic Gardens & Domain Trust